Skin Care in Panama City, FL

-- Apply a moisturizer to skin immediately after a shower or bath.
+- Apply a moisturizer to the skin immediately after a shower or bath.

-- Wear sunscreen with a SPF of at least 15 every day.
+- Wear sunscreen with an SPF of at least 15 every day.

 - For women who wear makeup, be sure to leave time each day when the skin is clean and free of makeup.

 - Maintain a healthy diet and drink lots of water.